rzr/ekzekuto/README.md

   Developers can find this very useful to introspect their devices in an 'app' context.

-  Currently it's rejected from TizenStore as reviewer is 'Unable to understand functionality of app'.
+  Currently it's published in TizenStore, and was sucessfully installed on Tizen Z1 running Tizen:2.4:Mobile.

-  Now, I am wondering if a full functional terminal like EFL's terminology could be accepted to tizenstore.com.
+  This is encouraging for other developers to put efforts into a full functional terminal like EFL's terminology or its fork Terminal3, they could be accepted to tizenstore.com too.

-  There is no fixed width fonts available on platform.

   Rebuild app from scratch using tizen-studio 1.0.